 From all over the region, many people come to the ‘ Rastro ‘ (Flea market) in Jalon every Saturday.
 The strangest trinkets can be found there, sometimes at small prices but not nearly always.
 Of course a visit will be well combined with a tour of the bodega, or a bocadillo or some tapas at Bar Casa Aleluya.
 To Jalon there is also a pleasant walking route, just west of the motorway and the river.

-While you’re on the Rastro, head straight for the Mercat de la Terra at the roundabout, where you’ll find all kinds of goodies from local producers, such as cheese, olives, beers, pates, sausages, empanadillas and other snacks. (in summer months this market is in the evening, mostly from 19:00 hours)
+While you’re on the Rastro, head straight for the Mercat de la Terra at the roundabout, where you’ll find all kinds of goodies from local producers, such as cheese, olives, beers, pates, sausages, empanadillas and other snacks. (during summer this market is sometimes held in the evening, please check the Tourist Office calender before)

 On Sunday (from 9 am to 2 pm) there is also a lively market in the village of Jesus Pobre.
 Again, many small local producers with many local delicacies, who have gathered in and around the Riu Rau on the main square.